aws-samples/aws-database-acceleration-toolkit/examples/aurora-mysql-cluster-global-db/README.md

 # Aurora MySQL Database Global Cluster Provisioning in an existing VPC

-This example deploys the Aurora PosgreSQL Database Global Cluster in an existing VPC
+This example deploys the Aurora MySQL Database Global Cluster in an existing VPC

 - Creates a new Aurora MySQL cluster in two regions